Mariners nearly survive one big inning, but can’t survive two in another loss to Rangers

 Yovani Gallardo gave up five runs in the first inning, but the Mariners rallied to within a run.
 The comeback was halted after Dan Altavilla gave up five more runs in the sixth.

-ARLINGTON, Texas — A team can only recover from so many five-run innings and expect to have a chance to win.
-One is workable.
+ARLINGTON, Texas — A team can only recover from so many five-run innings and expect to win.
+One is sometimes workable.
 Two?
-Well, it’s not just likely to happen.
+Well, it’s just a bridge, or in this case, a baseball hit too far.

-After taking the initial slug of five runs scored by the Texas Rangers in the first inning Saturday, the Mariners managed to pull within a run in the top of the sixth.
+After taking the initial slug of five runs scored by the Texas Rangers in the first inning Saturday, the Mariners managed to pull within a run in the top of the sixth, giving them hope of a rare road win.

-But the hope of victory lasted about as long as an ice cream cone in the sweltering heat of Globe Life Stadium.
+But that hope of victory lasted about as long as an ice cube in the heat of Globe Life Stadium.

 The Rangers rocked reliever Dan Altavilla for three homers in the bottom of the sixth, scoring five runs and turning a one-run deficit into six in a 10-4 loss for Seattle.